Eco-score

-The Eco-score, like the Nutri-Score, is a food label with five categories: from A (green, the preferred choice) to E (red, the choice to be avoided).
+The Eco-score (now known as the Green-Score), like the Nutri-Score, is a food label with five categories: from A (green, the preferred choice) to E (red, the choice to be avoided).
 The aim is to help consumers make more ecological choices when making their purchases.
+The Green-Score became the new name for the Eco-Score in the end of 2024.

 Development

 The methodology to calculate the Eco-Score was developed by a group of 8 independent players in France: ECO2 Initiative, Etiquettable, FoodChéri, Marmiton, Open Food Facts, ScanUp, Seazon and Yuka.
 In France, the score was introduced in January 2021 with the aim of giving customers instant information on the environmental impact of a product and thus helping them to consume more sustainably.

 With the same purpose Colruyt Group launched the Eco-score in Belgium in March 2021.
 The group behind Colruyt, OKay, Spar, Bio-Planet, Cru and others, also intends to make its private label products more sustainable based on this calculation.
 A few months later, Carrefour announced that it would display the score on the packaging of many products in France.
 In August, Lidl Belgium also joined the club with the display on price labels.

 In the meantime, the Eco-score can be found through more and more channels: not only on the packaging or price labels of many products, but through barcode scanners and search functions also in apps (Xtra, SmartwithFood, MyColruyt) and on various websites (bioplanet.be, carrefour.fr, colruyt.be ...).
-Besides the scores of retailer’s private label products, the scores of national brand products are increasingly available.
+Besides the scores of retailer's private label products, the scores of national brand products are increasingly available.